Code-Institute-Submissions/Fur-Babies-1st/README.md

 ## Deployment

-This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub Pages or Heroku).

-In particular, you should provide all details of the differences between the deployed version and the development version, if any, including:
-- Different values for environment variables (Heroku Config Vars)?
-- Different configuration files?
-- Separate git branch?

-In addition, if it is not obvious, you should also describe how to run your code locally.

 ## Credits

+- About Modal was taken from Bootstrap documentation for [Bootstrap 4](https://getbootstrap.com/docs/4.5/components/modal/)
+- The pricing cards on the Services page were taken from [bbbootstrap](https://bbbootstrap.com/snippets/responsive-pricing-table-79450012) and adapted to suit.
+- The code for the gallery with modal was taken from [css-tricks](https://css-tricks.com/creating-a-modal-image-gallery-with-bootstrap-components/)
+- Location and area covered map on the contact page was created using [My Maps](https://www.google.co.uk/maps/about/mymaps/) from Google.

 ### Content
-- The text for section Y was copied from the [Wikipedia article Z](https://en.wikipedia.org/wiki/Z)
+- The text for the customer reviews was taken from [Waggys Walks](https://www.waggyswalks.co.uk/)

 ### Media
-- The photos used in this site were obtained from https://unsplash.com/
+- The photos used in this site were obtained from [Unsplash](https://unsplash.com/)
+- Photos were resized using [PicResize](https://picresize.com/)
+- All photos were compressed using [Tinyjpg](https://tinyjpg.com/) to help site loading times.

 ### Acknowledgements

-- I received inspiration for this project from X
+- I received inspiration for this project from my wife and her plans to start a dog walking service.
+- I'd like to say a big thank you to my mentor Gerry Mcbride for his advice.